intersystems-community/irisdemo-demo-htap/README.md

 This demo uses docker compose to start five services:

 * **htapui** - this is the Angular UI you use to run the demo.
-* **htapirisdb** - since the demo is running on IRIS Community, you don't need an IRIS license to run it.
-But be aware that IRIS Community has two important limitations:
+* **htapirisdb** - since the demo is running on InterSystems IRIS Community, you don't need an InterSystems IRIS license to run it.
+But be aware that InterSystems IRIS Community has two important limitations:
   * Max of 5 connections
   * Max Database size of 10Gb
 * **htapmaster** - This is the HTAP Demo master.
 The UI talks to it and it talks to the workers to start/stop the speed test and collect metrics.